 - Figma was built for the future of the web, that’s why it has features you won’t find anywhere else, such as a modern pen tool and Instant arc design.

 GitHub is one of the best open-source tools to maintain all your projects in repositories on a single platform.
 This is also a great tool to showcase your self-made web dev projects.
 Open source has also made great progress in helping developers grow their careers professionally.
 Not only the benefit of open source, but it is also a great tool for building projects in a team, and maintaining branching strategies is pretty easy and systematic with GitHub.
 As the best web development tool, it allows developers to review code, manage projects, and develop software with ease.

 - GitHub allows you to share code with co-workers, classmates, friends, and other strangers.

-- GitHub allows you to automate anything such as CI (Continuous Integration)/ CD (Continuous Development), testing, planning, labeling, project management, testing, etc.
+- GitHub allows you to automate anything such as CI (Continuous Integration)/ CD (Continuous Development), testing, planning, labelling, project management, testing, etc.